hemitoncode/hemitoncode/README.md

       <strong><a target="_blank">🎓 Mentora</a></strong>
       <ul>
         <li>Finetuned model to prodice grading feedback</li>
-        <li>Designed a persoanlization algorithm which finds how well you peeformed in sifferent aspects of essay writing.
+        <li>Designed a personalization algorithm which finds how well you peeformed in different aspects of essay writing.
 This data is take into consideration by the grader.</li>
       </ul>
     </li>
     <br >